pairwise-tech/pairwise/packages/cypress/README.md

 $ yarn cypress:open
 ```

 With the tests and app running, you can make changes and add new tests.
+For more details on using Cypress and funny assertions like `expect('test').to.have.length.of.at.most(4)`, you can [see their documentation](https://docs.cypress.io/guides/overview/why-cypress.html).

+## Organization

+The folder organization follows the suggested Cypress folder structure, with tests suffixed by `.spec.ts` in the `src/integration` folder, and other test utils in the `src/support` folder.